Calgary Market Report

 Whether you own real estate in Calgary or you are looking to buy something in the area, knowing the current market standings will help you make the next decision.
 There has been a lot of miscommunication on the Calgary housing market and we would like to clear up a couple things.

 Home buyers know that the area has been seeing a languid market, but investors are hopeful that the area will become invigorated again.
 The best sign that the local economy is holding up well is that some regions in Calgary are not showing any signs of slowing down.

 High Unemployment Rates

-When you're looking for homes for sale in Calgary, it can be tough when many of the neighbors are looking for work.
+When you're looking for homes for sale in Calgary NE, it can be tough when many of the neighbors are looking for work.
 With unemployment rates sitting just below eight percent, the outlook can feel bleak.